 Réaumur wrote much on natural history.
 Early in life he described the locomotor system of the Echinodermata, and showed that the supposed vulgar error of crustaceans replacing their lost limbs was actually true.
 He has been considered as a founder of ethology.
 In 1710 he wrote a paper on the possibility of spiders being used to produce silk, which was so celebrated at the time that the Kangxi Emperor of China had it translated into Chinese.
 He also studied botanical and agricultural matters, and devised processes for preserving birds and eggs.
 He elaborated a system of artificial incubation, and made important observations on the digestion of carnivorous and graminivorous (grass-eating) birds.
 One of his greatest works is the Mémoires pour servir à l’histoire des insectes in 6 volumes (1734–42).
 It describes the appearance, habits and locality of all the known insects except the beetles, and is a marvel of patient and accurate observation.

 He investigated the chemical composition of Chinese porcelain and, in 1740, devised his own formula for the so-called Réaumur porcelain.
 In 1752 he isolated gastric juice and investigated its role in the digestion of food.
 In his later days he lived at his country residences, where he had a serious fall from a horse, which led to his death in 1757.
 He was a man of great ingenuity and learning, of the strictest integrity and honour, the warmest benevolence, and the most extensive liberality.

-At yovisto academic video search, you may be interested in a video lecture on Thermal Expansion as part of the lecture series Classical Mechanics by MIT’s Professor Walter Lewin.
+Heat, Thermal Expansion as part of the lecture series Classical Mechanics by MIT’s Professor Walter Lewin